iffy/generalconference/data/eng/1993-10/027-ward-and-branch-families-part-of-heavenly-fathers-plan-for-us/text.md

-# Ward and Branch Families: Part of Heavenly Father’s Plan for Us
+# Ward and Branch Families:Part of Heavenly Father’s Plan for Us

 It is good to gather in this inspiring setting in the presence of thousands and thousands who are brought together through the satellite network.
 I